-Lately I’ve found myself doing two things I’ve never done before.
-Grilling all kinds of great stuff in cedar wraps and drinking tequila.
-No, I’m not downing margaritas poolside, although that’s a fine way to pass the time.
-I’m not much of a mixed drink kind of guy.
-I’m more of a sip-it-over-ice guy.
-And darnit if Tequila doesn’t makes for a great sipper.
-While I was mainly a bourbon guy, I find myself sipping tequila more and more.
-What was that about the wraps?
-Glad you asked.
-I got these cedar wraps which are like thick sheets of paper that I soak in liquid and then roll the food up in the wrap and place on the grill.
+I find myself grilling all kinds of great stuff in cedar wraps lately.
+I got these cedar wraps which are like thick sheets of cedar paper that I soak in liquid and then roll the food up inside and place on the grill.
 In this case, I wrapped up some marinated shrimp in the wrap.
-And what better liquid to soak the wrap than tequila!
-I also soaked the shrimp in tequila (as well as a couple ice cubes in my glass).
+Oh, and I had to soak the wrap in tequila!
+I also soaked the shrimp in tequila which gives us the double in Double Tequila Shrimp in a Cedar Wrap.

 Double Tequila Shrimp in a Cedar Wrap Ingredients: